12 Essential Oils to help you Sleep

 5 ways to use ESSENTIAL OILS to help you Sleep

-are inhaled, the molecules rise to the top of the nose and meet the olfactory mucous membrane.
+When essential oils are inhaled, the molecules rise to the top of the nose and meet the olfactory mucous membrane.

 The olfactory membrane has thousands of receptors that identify the smell and thus, the sensory stimulation is sent through the olfactory bulb, which acts as an amplifier, through the olfactory nerve into the limbic system of the brain.